-- 1. The existing settlements of Lickey, Blackwell, Cofton Hackett, Barnt Green and Marlbrook are separate, distinctive villages and hamlets, each with its own individual character and sense of place.
-These characteristics are important and will be considered when the Green Belt is reviewed by Bromsgrove District Council. - 2.
-Subdivision of plots and infill development will only be supported where additional buildings would not lead to significant and unacceptable increases in plot density, compared to the character of the surrounding area in line with Policy BD3. - 3.
+- 1. The existing settlements of Lickey, Blackwell, Cofton Hackett, Barnt Green and Marlbrook are separate, distinctive villages and hamlets, each with its own individual character and sense of place. - 2.
+Subdivision of plots and infill development must have appropriate regard for characteristic plot densities at their location. - 3.
 The impact of traffic on rural roads should be taken into careful consideration.
-Development should provide adequate provision of parking on site wherever possible in line with Worcestershire County Council Parking Standards15.
+Development should provide adequate parking on site in line with Worcestershire County Council Parking Standards.
 Suitable access should be provided and measures should be taken to protect existing roadside trees, hedges and green verges at junctions with access roads. - 4.
 When new roads and footpaths are provided, development should be sympathetic to the local character.